elyte5star/Entity-Extraction-using-Polyglot-from-XML-Corpus/README.md

 For polyglot.text to work it has shared requirements which includes wheel, PyICU, pycld2, six, futures, morfessor, and numpy.

+pip install pyicu

+pip install pycld2

 This link provides a perfect guide on how to install everything correctly: https://medium.com/@tlachacml/a-guide-for-using-polyglot-on-windows-8cbd8f97c7b0

+If you couldnt install pyicu or pycld2 with pip,try to download the binary files.

 Solution
 Download the binary files from : https://www.lfd.uci.edu/~gohlke/pythonlibs/